Extensive Home Recording Studio Equipment List

 MIDI Controllers

-Controller Keyboards
+MIDI Controller Keyboards

-These come in a variety of sizes, typically from 25 to 88 keys, and can have a range of features including velocity sensitivity and aftertouch to additional Pads for input, along with modulation wheels for additional expressiveness such as note bending.
-Here are the best 25 key controllers sorted by Gearank, and here are the best 49 key controllers sorted by price bracket and the same presentation has been done on our guide to The Best 61 Key MIDI Controller Keyboards.
+Here are the best 25 key controllers sorted by Gearank, and here are the best 49 key controllers sorted by price bracket.
+The same presentation has been done on our guide to The Best 61 Key MIDI Controller Keyboards.

 MIDI Pads

-This method of control was first popularized by the Akai MPC60 which was a polyphonic digital sampler released in 1988.
-Pads have become a very popular method for inputting MIDI data, particularly with DJs and EDM producers, and are used in both live and recorded music production.
-They range in complexity from being simple input devices to ones that include built-in sequencers and some are even designed for specific DAWs - a good example of this is the Novation LaunchPad for Ableton Live.
-Akai are still a leader in this space and make many modern MPC systems in both hardware and app forms.
+They range in complexity from simple input devices to ones that include built-in sequencers.
+Some are even designed for specific DAWs – a good example of this is the Novation LaunchPad for Ableton Live.
+Akai are still a leader in this space.
+They make many modern MPC systems in both hardware and app forms.

 Electronic Drum Sets

-Jon Farriss, the drummer for INXS, was one of the first to popularize this technology back in the 1980s when he began using a hybrid combination of electronic and acoustic percussion both in concert and on their recordings.
-Although it is possible to record with acoustic drums and later convert the tracks into MIDI in your DAW, you will get the most reliable results by using an electronic drum kit.
+It is possible to record with acoustic Drum Setups and later convert the tracks into MIDI in your DAW.
+But, you will get the most reliable results by using an electronic drum kit.

 One of the most famous brands is the Alesis DM Series which come complete with their own sound engines and libraries of preset kits.
 See our guide to cheap electronic drum kits for beginners.